polygolf-lang/polygolf/README.md

 ### Literals

 Integer literals are unbounded and written in base 10.
+They permit scientific notation, so that `1e6` is the same as `1000000`.
 String literals are JSON string literals.
 List literals are written as n-ary s-expressions:
 `(list 1 2 3 4 5)`
 Array and set literals are similar: